divyan154/leetcode/potd/spreadSheet/README.md

 The formula is always in the format "=X+Y", where X and Y are either valid cell references or non-negative integers with values less than or equal to 105.
 Each cell reference consists of a capital letter from 'A' to 'Z' followed by a row number between 1 and rows.
 At most 104 calls will be made in total to setCell, resetCell, and getValue

+Learned Things:
+1 - Handling String input.
+2- use of substr function to find a substring in a string.
+(It basically takes two arguments (pos,len) to find the substring).
+3- find function : find Position of substrng in a string